Nirei/geoprobe/README.md

 geoprobe is a tool to sniff, collect and geolocate 802.11 ProbeRequests using WiGLE API.

 The code is very raw as I had little time to put it together but it does what it needs to do.
-Dependencies, also listed in the install file are the following python3 modules:
+Dependencies, also listed in the install file, are the following python3 modules:
 * pyric
 * scapy
 * geohash_hilbert